-Note: If you are seeking information on emergency contraception because you were sexually assaulted, date raped or otherwise forced to have unprotected sex, you should also read the information here on AWARE’s services for victims of sexual assault.
+Note: If you are seeking information on emergency contraception because you were sexually assaulted, date raped or otherwise forced to have unprotected sex, you should also read about AWARE’s services for victims of sexual assault.

 How do I get it?

-If you do not have your menses within three weeks after taking emergency contraception, or if you have any symptoms of pregnancy, take a pregnancy test or schedule an appointment with your doctor.
+If you do not get your menses within three weeks of taking emergency contraception, or if you have any symptoms of pregnancy, take a pregnancy test or schedule an appointment with your doctor.

-Emergency contraception is equivalent to taking a high dose of “the pill” (oral contraception).
-This means your body is bombarded with hormones so there may be some side effects.
+Emergency contraception is equivalent to taking a high dose of hormonal oral contraception (birth control pills).
+Due to the large dose of hormones, there may be some side effects.

 Nausea can sometimes be reduced by taking the medication on a full stomach or taking anti-nausea medication an hour beforehand.

 How does it work?